pelloaspuru/pelloaspuru.github.io/index.md

 <br/>

 <dl>
-<dd> <h4> Delaying the Coal Twilight: Local Interests, Regulatory Distortions and the Energy Transition in the US </h4> </dd>
+<dd> <h4> Delaying the Coal Twilight: Local mines, regulators, and the Energy Transition in the US </h4> </dd>
 <dl>
 <dd> <i> Job Market Paper. </i> <strong><a href="papers/main.pdf" target="_blank">Draft soon</a> </strong> </dd>
-<dd> Coal used to be the main source of electricity in the US.
-In the last decade, however, natural gas has emerged as a cleaner and cheaper alternative.
-In this transitory context, electricity regulators approved coal plant upgrades worth 18 billion dollars.
-These upgrades allow plants to meet the increasingly demanding environmental regulations, extending their lifetime for years to come.
-This paper studies these upgrades using both reduced-form and structural methods.
-The paper finds that regulators are approving these upgrades to protect the local coal mining industry.
-In doing so, the paper uncovers a novel obstacle to the energy transition: the protection of local industries by local regulators.
-Absent this channel, the counterfactual estimate finds that 15% of the currently open US coal power plants would have already closed. </dd>
+<dd> Coal is the most polluting source of electricity.
+Since 2008, the US has witnessed a sharp reduction in
+natural gas prices, a close coal substitute.
+Nevertheless, coal power plants invested 29 billion dollars in upgrades during the same period to remain open in the coming decades.
+This paper reconciles these two seemingly contradictory facts through a novel mechanism: electricity regulators’ protection of local mines.
+According to this mechanism, regulators from mining states encouraged coal plant upgrades.
+These upgrades, in turn, enabled the coal plants to keep procuring coal from the state’s mines.
+The paper first tests the existence of this channel by exploiting quasi-experimental variation.
+I next introduce a model on coal procurement, power plant upgrade, and retirement that formalizes the main tradeoffs of the setup.
+Estimating the model as a dynamic, discrete choice problem yields that electricity regulators are willing to give up 65 dollars of consumer surplus in exchange for a 100-dollar increase in local mine revenue.
+Absent this channel, the total US coal plant capacity would have been 9.19 GW lower in 2019.
+Strikingly, the introduction of a significant carbon tax fails to achieve such coal capacity reduction.
+My counterfactual exercises suggest that subsidizing mine closures is a practical and feasible policy to accelerate the energy transition. </dd>
 </dl>
 </dl>